Isenburg, Rhineland-Palatinate

-Isenburg is a municipality in the district of Neuwied, in Rhineland-Palatinate, Germany.
+Isenburg (/de/) is a municipality in the district of Neuwied, in Rhineland-Palatinate, Germany.

 The castle was built by the Counts of Isenburg around 1100 if not prior.
 Occupied by several branches of the Isenburg family (as a Ganerbenburg), it was inhabited into the early 17th century.
 Shortly after being abandoned, it became a ruin.
 After the branch of Lower Isenburg had extinguished in 1664 with count Ernst of Isenburg-Grenzau, the county was partitioned between the counts of Walderdorff and the counts of Wied-Neuwied.
 The present owner of the castle is Maximilian, 9th Prince of Wied, son of Carl, 8th Prince of Wied and Princess Isabelle of Isenburg.